jrarguedas/ResearchLogger/README.md

 ````
 CTRL left + CTRL right + F12
 ````
 The default password is empty.
-Then go to Actions > Quit ResearchLogger
+Then go to Actions > Quit

+## Output
+ResearchLogger generates four folders:
+- click_images: Contains images of every "click" made during the logging session.
+- detailed_log: Contains a registry of every "keystroke" that occurred during the logging session.
+- system_log: Contains a detailed registry of system errors that may have occurred as well as info on the system activity.
+- timed_screenshots: Every some fixed period of time, the program will take a screenshot and save it to this folder.

 ## Supported platforms:
 - Linux (Ubuntu / Debian).